DMP is reminding people that it is illegal to possess and use fireworks in Western Australia without an appropriate fireworks licence.

-With summer here and the festive season upon us, the Department of Mines, Industry Regulation and Safety is reminding people that it is illegal to possess and use fireworks in Western Australia without an appropriate fireworks licence.
+With summer here and the festive season upon us, the Department of Mines and Petroleum (DMP) is reminding people that it is illegal to possess and use fireworks in Western Australia without an appropriate fireworks licence.

-Dangerous Goods and Petroleum Safety Director Ross Stidolph said that anyone involved in the illegal storage, transportation or use of fireworks would be referred to police if caught.
+DMP’s Resources Safety division issued the warning that anyone involved in the illegal storage, transportation and/or use of fireworks is being targeted and will be referred to police if caught.

-“Fireworks are extremely dangerous and must be stored, transported and used safely,” Mr Stidolph said.
+“Fireworks are extremely dangerous and must be stored, transported and used safely as they can cause serious injuries including burns or blindness, and can unfortunately even be fatal,” Miss James said.

 “Fireworks can be very dangerous if used by people who aren’t trained professionals.